Belltown property taxes ride Seattle's 0.99 percent rate. King County's model overlooks Belltown details that frequently justify a 2026 appeal.

 Belltown is a dense urban condo neighborhood at the northern edge of downtown, with high-rise residential, water-view towers, and a commercial spine along First and Second Avenues.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Belltown home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Belltown home turns on neighborhood-level math.

 How are Belltown property taxes calculated?